kkirchheim/pytorch-ood/paper/paper.md

 # State of the field

 Several tools for OOD detection exist, many of which were released after `pytorch-ood`.
 Frameworks such as OpenOOD [@yang2022openood] emphasize standardized benchmark pipelines, enabling consistent large-scale evaluation across datasets and methods.
-Other tools, such as FrOODo [@stieber2022froodo], focus on specific application domains, for example medical imaging.
+Other tools, such as FrOoDo [@stieber2022froodo], focus on specific application domains, for example medical imaging.

 `pytorch-ood` targets a complementary use case.
 Rather than prescribing a fixed evaluation pipeline or domain, it provides a flexible, PyTorch-native layer for composing detectors, models, datasets, and benchmarks under a unified interface.
 This design is motivated by the observation that exploratory research often requires fine-grained control over experimental details, access to intermediate neural representations, and varying training objectives, which can be difficult to achieve within fixed benchmark frameworks.